-WASHINGTON, D.C.
-2034) FORM 10-Q (Mark One) 図 QUARTERLY REPORT PURSUANT T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For th e quarterly period ended March 31, 2022 OR TO SECTION 13 OR 15(d) OF THE the transition period from SECURITIES EXCHANGE ACT OF 1934 to Commission File Number: 001-38410 BioXcel Therapeutics, Inc.) Delaware (State or other jurisdiction of incorporation or organization) 82-1386754 (I.R.S.
-Employer Identification No.) 555 Long Wharf Drive New Haven, CT (Address of principal executive offices) (475) 229 (927 06511 (Zip Code) (Re (475) 238-6837 egistrant's telephone number, including area code 2) (Former name, fo N/A rmer address and former fiscal year, if changed s ince last report) Securit ies registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$0.001 par value per share Trading Symbol(s) BTAI Name of each exchange on which registered Nasdaq Capital Market indicate by check mark whether the registrant (1) has filed all rep months (or for such shorter period that the registrant was required indicate by check mark whether the registrant has submitted elect 232.405 of this chapter) during the preceding 12 months (or for su ndicate by check mark whether the registrant is a large accelerate company.
-See the definitions of "large accelerated filer," "accelerated filer," to the definitions of the registrance of the content of the registrance of Large accelerated filer □ 1 2 1 3 Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company ⊠ f an emerging growth company, indicate by check mark if the resecounting standards provided pursuant to Section 13(a) of the Ex tion period for complying with any new or revised financial ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠
+FORM 10-Q

+(Mark One)

+\mathbf{X} QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2023

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Commission File Number: 001-38410

+BioXcel Therapeutics, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of

+incorporation or organization) 555 Long Wharf Drive

+New Haven, CT (Address of principal executive offices)

+(Registrant's telephone number, including area code)

+N/A

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock.
+BTAI Nasdaq Capital Market \$0.001 par value per share DIM Nasuad Capital Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🖾 No 🗖

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🖾 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+Non-accelerated filer

+Accelerated filer \Box Smaller reporting company ⊠

+Emerging growth company ⊠

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

-The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding at May 5, 2022 was 27,985,145.
+The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding at August 10, 2023 was 29,267,197.